tonioni/WinUAE/cputest/readme.txt

 - If instruction generated privilege violation exception, extra test round is run in supervisor mode.
 - Optionally can do any combination of T0, T1, S and M -bit SR register extra test rounds.
 - Every opcode value is tested.
 Total number of tests per opcode depends on available addressing modes etc. It can be hundreds of thousands or even millions..
+- Optinnally can be used to fully validate address and bus errors.
+Bus error testing requires extra hardware/logic.

 Test generation details: